Asian markets mixed after Wall St bond sell-off - NewsBreak

 Asian markets mixed after Wall St bond sell-off

-Asian stock market s were mixed Tuesday following a bond sell-off on Wall Street amid anxiety about higher U.S. interest rates.
+BEIJING — (AP) — Asian stock markets were mixed Tuesday following a bond sell-off on Wall Street amid anxiety about higher U.S. interest rates.

 Shanghai and Tokyo advanced while Hong Kong and Seoul declined.
 The yen, already trading at two-decade lows, fell further to below 132 to the dollar.